 Mathematica teamed with Abt Associates, Inc. to test the impact of two approaches for providing food assistance to low-income, school-age children in the summer to reduce child hunger and food insecurity.

 - Qualitative Research

 - Human Services

-Before joining Mathematica, Cabili was a field interviewer and research coordinator at Tufts University.
+Cabili is published in the Journal of the Academy of Nutrition and Dietetics, the Journal of Nutrition Education and Behavior, and other leading nutrition journals.
 She holds an M.S. in food policy and applied nutrition and an M.P.H. from Tufts University.